reflectoring/reflectoring.github.io/_posts/2021-04-25-spring-cloud-aws-sqs.md

 `spring-cloud-starter-aws-messaging` includes the transitive dependencies for `spring-cloud-starter-aws`, and `spring-cloud-aws-messaging`.

 ## Introducing the Classes of Message API
+A SQS message is represented by the `Message` interface.

 `QueueMessageChannel` and `QueueMessagingTemplate` are two of the main classes used to send and receive messages.
-For receiving we have a more convenient method of adding a polling behavior to a method by adding a `SQSListener` annotation.
+For receiving we have a more convenient method of adding polling behavior to a method by adding a `SQSListener` annotation.

 ## Configuring Client Configuration
 clientConfiguration - The client configuration options control how a client connects to Amazon SQS with attributes like proxy settings, retry counts, etc. We can override the default configuration used by all integrations with ...
 We will configure Spring Cloud AWS to use ClientConfiguration by defining a bean of type ClientConfiguration and a name specific to the integration `sqsClientConfiguration`